Aadya786/To-Do-LIst/README.md

 * **Enter Key & Click Support:** Add a task by clicking the "Add" button or just hitting `Enter` on your keyboard.
 * **Interactive Completion:** Click the check icon to turn it green so you know it's completed.
 * **Instant Delete:** Click the trash icon to completely remove a task from the list.
-* **Clean Code:** No messy frameworks or external libraries to install—just pure vanilla JavaScript.
+* **Clean Code:** No messy frameworks or external libraries to install, just pure HTML, CSS, and JavaScript

 ---